-- Chloroplasts are green and egg-shaped.
+- They are green and egg-shaped.

-- Chlorophyll traps energy from the sun.
+- Chloroplasts contain chlorophyll, which traps energy from the sun.

 Since chloroplasts house chlorophyll, they play a huge role in the way plants make energy.
 There is a special process called photosynthesis where plants convert sunlight, water, and carbon dioxide into food energy (sugars and starches), oxygen, and water.
 Plants need chlorophyll to complete this process.

 Watch this video to learn all about the process of photosynthesis.

 Mitochondria are organelles where food and oxygen react to release energy.